MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 standard resolution procedure, and then follow this procedure to construct the full response to the stub resolver:

 1. Incorporate the results of SVCB resolution.
+If the chain length limit has been reached, terminate successfully (i.e. a NOERROR response).

 2. If any of the resolved SVCB records are in AliasForm, choose an AliasForm record at random, and resolve SVCB, A, and AAAA records for its SvcDomainName.

-    - If any SVCB records are resolved, go to step 1, subject to loop detection heuristics.
+    - If any SVCB records are resolved, go to step 1.

     - Otherwise, incorporate the results of A and AAAA resolution, and terminate.